saymrwulf/stable-baselines3/notes.md

-2024-02-22T05:56:00 - Implementing approach from a new paper read last night (stable-baselines3) 2024-02-22T17:39:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2024-02-22T18:11:00 - Refactor for clarity, might break a few tests though (stable-baselines3)
+2024-02-22T05:56:00 - Implementing approach from a new paper read last night (stable-baselines3) 2024-02-22T17:39:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2024-02-22T18:11:00 - Refactor for clarity, might break a few tests though (stable-baselines3) 2024-02-22T02:15:00 - Implementing approach from a new paper read last night (stable-baselines3)